jacquespillet/jacquespillet.github.io/Renderer.md

 While I can’t share technical details publicly, the system is highly optimized and built to handle demanding production-scale workloads with very good performance.

+Technologies used :

+c++, python, Qt, OpenGL, OpenCL, OpenCV, PCL, and many more...

-Here are some renders and photos of the images rendered by the software.
+Below are some renders and photos of the images rendered by the software.

 ![Image](Images/ScanLAB/Renderella/SHOT-05_SOANE.7mZbuel1_79MwK.webp)